Skip to Main Content

 DHA: Doctor of Healthcare Administration

 Boolean Logic is a system of rules (or commands) to express the relationship of two or more concepts.
 The most commonly used commands (also called operators) -- ANDOR, and NOT -- can be used to link search terms or narrow search results.
-The correct use of Boolean operators in a search, whether it be in a search engine (Google), a library catalog, or a research database will produce more relevant and reliable results.
+The correct use of Boolean operators in a search, whether it be in a search engine (such as Google or DuckDuckGo), a library catalog, or a research database will produce more relevant and reliable results.

 • AND: used in order to require that all search terms be present on the web pages listed in results.
 For example, you may want to find pages referencing both rules and laws.